vndor/CorgiMVC/README.md

 ## CLI

 CorgiMVC has an optional CLI to help with development.
-If you don't want it, remvoe the corgi.php file.
+If you don't want it, remove the corgi.php file.

 php corgi create:page <page_name> : Creates a new controller and view for a page.